On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Conclusion and outlook

 In this paper, we provided the first study on what can be learned by semantic segmentation DNNs from different image cues.
-Here, as opposed to image classification, studying cue influence is much more intricate and yields more specific and more fine-grained results.
-We introduced a generic procedure to extract cue-specific datasets from a given semantic segmentation dataset and studied several cue (combination) expert models, CNNs and transformers, across three different datasets and different evaluation granularities.
-We compared different cue (combination) experts in terms of mIoU on the whole dataset, in terms of semantic classes and in terms of image-location dependence.
-Except for grayscale images, there is no reduced cue combination that achieves a performance close to all cues.
+Here, as opposed to image classification, studying cue influences is more intricate and yields more specific and more fine-grained results.
+We introduced a generic procedure to extract cue-specific datasets from a given semantic segmentation dataset and studied several cue (combination) expert models, a CNN and transformer architecture, across three different datasets and different evaluation granularity down to image-location dependency.
+Our study presents the full range of single and combined cue influences and provides the first empirical evidence for the following widely presumed statements: Except for grayscale images, there is no reduced cue combination that achieves a performance close to all cues.
 Cues influence the learning of DNNs over image locations, indeed shape often matters more in the vicinity of semantic class boundaries.
-Shape cues are important for all classes, texture cues mostly for classes where the corresponding segment covers large regions of the images in the dataset.
-We expect that our generic cue extraction procedure (or at least parts of it) can also be utilized for studying biases in pre-trained off-the-shelf DNNs in cue conflict schemes, typical for that field of research.
+Shape combined with color is important for all classes, colorized texture mostly for classes where the corresponding segment covers large regions of the images in the dataset.
+Interestingly, despite the difference in architecture, these findings generalize to the analyzed transformer architecture.
+In addition, our data decompositions offer insights into ambiguities across different cues providing interpretable hints towards the safety of the overall prediction.
+For the future, a quantitative in-depth study is planned.
+Additionally, future research includes exploring different learning tasks like panoptic segmentation and different sensors like hyperspectral or infrared cameras.
+Besides, parts of our cue extraction procedure can also be utilized for studying biases in pre-trained DNNs.
+Furthermore, enlarging the training set of a segmentation model with the cue datasets might improve robustness.
+E.g., single cue distortions like texture corruption should have reduced impact on the overall performance.
+This suggests that its potential to hinder adversarial attacks is worth exploring.